mongodb/docs/source/administration/monitoring.rst

 Balancing and Chunk Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most effective :term:`shard clusters <shard cluster` require that
+The most effective :term:`shard clusters <shard cluster>` require that
-:term:`chunks` migrate between the shards.
+:term:`chunks <chunk>` migrate between the shards.
 MongoDB has a background
 :term:`balancer` process that distributes data such that chunks are
 always optimally distributed among the :term:`shards <shard>`.
 Issue
 the :js:func:`db.printShardingStatus()` or :js:func:`sh.status()`